 If floor space is tight then our Cat Wall™ is the obvious answer to give you cat some climbing activity - the coir finishes are the same but it’s a slightly different climbing experience being a flat surface as opposed to curved when compared to our other units but still easy to climb & lots of fun when used as a climbing wall back drop to our other Hicat® products.

 Our Cats' Set-Up

-Our four cats have had their fair share of Hicat® units but the current set-up seems to be their favourite to date.
+Our cats have had their fair share of Hicat® units but the current set-up seems to be their favourite to date.

-Centre stage is a Non-Standard Wall Mounted Fatcat 4 finished in Special Tibet Wool - it's specified with climb-through Worm Hole shelves & Bird Nest along with Peep Holes & provides them with a large play & exercise area.
+Centre stage is a 2220cm Wall Mounted Fatcat 4 finished in bespoke Tibet Wool - it's specified with Climb-Through Access Hole Compartments & Recessed Platform Top along with Peep Holes & provides them with a large play & exercise area.

 The Recessed Platform Top gives them a great high lounging & sleeping level (just within stroking/petting height) & is also used to jump across to our kitchen wall cupboards.